The nude in the Modern art &

 Gordon 0825

-Ernst Ludwig Kirchner, photographs from around 1929.
+Ernst Ludwig Kirchner, Photographs from around 1929.

-Source: Ernst Ludwig Kirchner, Das fotografische Werk, edited by Roland Scotti, Kirchner Museum Davos, Benteli 2005, pp. 210-211
+Source: Ernst Ludwig Kirchner, work fotografische work, ed. by Roland Scotti, Kirchner Museum Davos, Benteli 2005, pp. 210–211

 Ernst Ludwig Kirchner